liukuangxiangzi/audio2viseme/README.md

 ## Data
 #### Data used to train

-audio2viseme is trained on the 1st subject of The Grid Corpus, a audiovisual dataset with 47.2 minutes of audio captured at 25 fps and synchronized transcriptions that can be downloaded at [The GRID](http://spandh.dcs.shef.ac.uk/gridcorpus/).
+audio2viseme is trained on the 1st subject of The Grid Corpus, with 47.2 minutes of audio captured at 25 fps and synchronized transcriptions that can be downloaded at [The GRID](http://spandh.dcs.shef.ac.uk/gridcorpus/).

 ## Audio Feature Extraction